 The results of these rankings are meant to express the top most ''interesting'' options identified by the formula, which are meant as a research tool for users to generate ideas that merit further research.

-Strategy To YieldBoost CPSI From 1.3% To 9.3% Using Options
+How To YieldBoost HAYN To 22.8% Using Options

-Strategy To YieldBoost APOG From 2.2% To 21.2% Using Options
+Strategy To YieldBoost ANDE To 21.2% Using Options

 YieldBoost Graham Corp.
 From 3.2% To 23.1% Using Options